nminoru/pib/README.md

 Limitation
 ==========

-The current version is EXPERIMETNAL and not supported multi-host-mode.
+The current version is EXPERIMETNAL.

 The follwing features are not supported: